-Check out the semester-by-semester curriculum for the current program year, but please be sure to meet with your Computer Technlogies department advisor about your catalog year, as the courses may differ from what is currently posted online.
+Check out the semester-by-semester curriculum for the current program year, but please be sure to meet with your Computer Technologies department advisor about your catalog year, as the courses may differ from what is currently posted online.

-Please be sure to see a Digital Media faculty member for advising.
-If you are a new student, please bring your PIE form (received during placement testing) when you meet with your advisor the first time.
+After declaring "Digital Media" as your major you will be sent an email with your advisor's name and email.
+If you are a new student, please complete your placement testing before meeting with your advisor the first time.
 Due to sequencing of courses it is critical to meet regularly with your advisor in the CT department to insure prereqs are met.